awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 When Aurora Serverless v2 evaluates the formula, it uses the memory size based on the maximum Aurora capacity units \(ACUs\) for the DB instance, not the current ACU value\.
 If you change the default value, we recommend using a variation of the formula instead of specifying a constant value\.
 That way,Aurora Serverless v2 can use an appropriate setting based on the maximum capacity\.

-**Note**
 When you change the maximum capacity of an Aurora Serverless v2 DB cluster, you have to reboot the Aurora Serverless v2 DB instances to update the `max_connections` value\.
-This is because `max_connections` is a static parameter\.
+This is because `max_connections` is a static parameter for Aurora Serverless v2\.

 The following table shows the default values for `max_connections` for Aurora Serverless v2 based on the maximum ACU value\.